 Financial Terms To Know

-A method for reducing risk by not "putting your eggs in different baskets."
+A method for reducing risk by not "putting all of your eggs in one basket."

 An investment product that allows you to purchase a group of securities (stocks, bonds, cash or some combination) in one product.
 Each mutual fund has an investment objective and a professional manager or management team tasked with selecting the fund's investments for you.